Running a Remote Design Sprint

-The problem was that Daniel lives in New Zealand and Connie in the US, while the AJ&Smart office is located in Berlin, Germany.
+The problem was that Daniel lives in New Zealand and Connie in the US, while I was in Berlin, Germany.

-Obviously, with our Design Sprint skills we suggested to run a Remote Sprint.
+Obviously, with my Design Sprint skills I suggested to run a Remote Sprint.

-I work at AJ&Smart, we specialize in Design Sprints and insanely fast problem solving for large companies and teams with very different interests and backgrounds.
+I used to work at AJ&Smart, we specialized in Design Sprints and insanely fast problem solving for large companies and teams with very different interests and backgrounds.
 We started working in Design Sprints since 2016 and never looked back.

 You can read about our process in our other articles but in this article I want to show you —